asseco-voice/laravel-open-api/README.md

-The idea is to have as little work to do as possible in order to generate the API documentation, so the package will try to assume a lot of things such as models from controller names, parameters based on actual tables, outputs based on fake requests done etc.
+The idea is to have as little work to do as possible in order to generate the API documentation, so the package will try to assume a lot of things such as models from controller names, request and response parameter based on actual tables etc.

 For custom inputs/outputs, options will be provided.

-**Still in early development, expect issues :)**

-**Stay tuned**

 ## Installation